 While rehab provides undeniable benefits to people who participate, many people are concerned that the cost of alcohol rehab will be much too high for them to bear.
 This article may help to relieve those concerns.

 Finally, addiction programs can differ based on the treatments they provide and the surroundings they offer.
-Some programs offer a bare-bones experience based on therapy only, while others throw in amenities such as:

 - Professionally decorated living spaces